 OIA continues to monitor efforts of the Pacific insular areas to update the Regional Biosecurity Plan (RBP) for Micronesia and Hawaii.
-In 2017, OIA funding was provided to Guam, CNMI, and the University of Guam to combat CRB and LFA spread and infestation, both identified as priorities in the RBP.
-OIA field staff participated in the November 6, 2017 meeting of the RISC and has been notified that they plan to submit RBP updates to the MIF meeting in the Spring of 2018 for review and approval.
+In 2018, OIA funding was provided to Guam, CNMI, and the University of Guam to combat CRB and LFA spread and infestation, both identified as priorities in the RBP.
+RBP updates will be provided by the RISC at the Micronesian Islands Forum meeting in the April of 2019.